Alfakynz/No-More-Popups/README.md

 - Remove multiplayer warning
 - Remove experimental world warning
 - Remove advancements messages in chat (disabled by default)
-- Settings to configure which pop-ups appear
+- Settings to configure which pop-ups appear (only available with ModMenu Cloth Config)

 ## 🔄 Versions and Modloader